4th House In Astrology : Home

 - May try too hard to control home and domestic affairs.

 - Non-supportive parents, or the possibility of too much control being exercised.

 - Domestic problems and worries.

 The Moon works well and powerfully from this house, and there can be a very vital urge to create a home and a family.
-The domestic life is very important, and when there are tensions at home, the subject finds all other aspects of his life difficult too.
+Domestic life is very important, and when there are tensions at home, the subject finds all other aspects of his life difficult too.
 In building a secure home for himself, the subject must realize that his security can be someone else’s suffocation; he must try to avoid creating claustrophobic atmospheres for loved ones.
-The caring, protective qualities of this placement can turn inwards, so that over-protecting the self leads to introversion and a fear of the unknown.
+The caring, protective qualities of this placement can turn inwards so that over-protecting the self leads to introversion and a fear of the unknown.
 If there are already indications of shyness elsewhere in the chart, this could be cause for concern.

 - May move several times.

 - Comfortable living conditions in later life.